Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/project_planning.md

 #### Advantages of stages

 * Where total time is fixed, stages keep you from expending all of your time on the early stages.
-* Where individual resources are time-constrained (e.g., he consultant is available only at certain times), plan for it.
+* Where individual resources are time-constrained (e.g., the consultant is available only at certain times), plan for it.

 ## Data resources